ClydeDz/cicd-docs/README.md

 ## What is CI/CD Docs?
-How does one document the Azure DevOps pipeline one just created?
+How does one document the Azure DevOps (formerly VSTS) pipeline one just created?
 With CI/CD Docs - now you can!
-Documenting your Azure pipeline was never easier - export, upload and go.
+Documenting your Azure DevOps pipeline was never easier - export, upload and go.
 Just upload your build and/or release definition file (which is a JSON file) and see the magic happen.

 [Try it yourself!](https://bit.ly/cicd-docs)